PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_dequant_hardsigmoid_quantize_chains` as the next bounded quantized-op cleanup.
-Its multi-operator scalar retargeting is larger than the three preceding linear folds, so first characterize transactional constant ownership and exact-grid behavior before replacing repeated graph maps with one maintained index and a complete pre-mutation plan.
+3. Audit `_optimize_dequant_transposeconv_quantize_chains` as the next bounded quantized-op cleanup.
+Preserve output-shape/filter/data input roles, weight ownership and quantization, activation grids, output metadata/version, public/fan-out boundaries, statistics, and pruning while replacing repeated graph maps with one maintained index and a complete pre-mutation plan.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.